Jasaka/Cacao-DAO/README.md

 - `ARW_WALLET_KEY`: Your Arweave Wallet Key.
 You can find this in the wallet settings.
 - `ETH_KEY`: Your Ethereum Wallet Key.
 You can find this in the wallet settings.
 - `CONTRACT_ADDRESS`: The address of your smart contract.
 You can find this in the smart contract settings.
+- `ALCHEMY_URL`: The URL to your Alchemy API.
+You can find this in the Alchemy project settings.
+- `ALCHEMY_KEY`: The key to your Alchemy API.
+You can find this in the Alchemy project settings.
 - `NEXTAUTH_SECRET`: A secret for Next-Auth.
 - `NEXTAUTH_URL`: The URL of your Next.js server.
 You can find this in the server settings.
 - `NEXT_PUBLIC_API_HOST`: The URL of your Next.js server plus '/api/'